Toroid-io/wekan-gogs/README.md

 └─────────────┴────────┴───────────────────┘
 ```

+#### Synchronize issues

+wekan-gogs will automatically synchronize the issues created **after**
-Then, if you have open issues in the newly activated repository, you need to
+activating a specific repository.
+However, if you have open issues in a
+newly activated repository, you need to synchronise them manually.
+The
-synchronise them.
-The current Gogs API paginates the results, so you need to
+current Gogs API paginates the results, so you need to provide the page
-provide the page you're fetching.
+you're fetching.

 ```
 wekan-gogs: sync issues andres test 1